timebertt/kubernetes-controller-sharding/webhosting-operator/README.md

   - represents an offered theme for customer websites (managed by service admin)
   - configures a font family and color for websites
 - `Website` (`webhosting.timebertt.dev`, namespaced)
-  - represents a single website a customer orders (managed by customer in a project namespace)
+  - represents a single website a customer orders (managed by the customer in a project namespace)
   - website simply displays the website's name (static)
   - each website references exactly one theme
   - deploys and configures a simple `nginx` deployment